stefan-peters/source-refactor-for-test/README.md

   - prettify code (clang-format like)
   - extract static const <type>... inside functions into a visible scope
   - extract static <type> inside functions into a visible scope
+  - handle inline methods in headers in some way it can be stubbed

 ## Features (implemented)